dezihh/FB-Traffic-KDE/README.md

 *   **"APIErr"**: This indicates a problem retrieving data from the Fritz!Box after the connection was established.
 This might be due to an incompatible Fritz!OS version or changed API endpoints.
 The script already tries to use common variants.
 *   **"Error", "ParseErr" in Plasmoid**: This usually points to an issue with the output of the `Traffic.py` script (e.g., not valid JSON or one of the error codes mentioned above).
 Check the script's output by running it manually in a terminal:
     ```bash
-    python ~/.local/share/plasma/plasmoids/com.example.fbmeter/contents/code/Traffic.py
+    python ~/.local/share/plasma/plasmoids/com.github.dezihh.fbtraffickde/contents/code/Traffic.py
     ```
-    (Adjust the path `com.example.fbmeter` to your chosen Plasmoid ID).
 *   **Plasmoid permanently shows "Loading..."**: The Python script is not being executed correctly or is not returning data.
-Check the paths in `main.qml` to the `Traffic.py` file (`plasmoid.file("code") + "/Traffic.py"`) and the script's execution permissions.
+Check the paths in `main.qml` to the `Traffic.py` file (`plasmoid.file("code") + "Traffic.py"`) and the script's execution permissions.

 ```